-Please read the following terms carefully - booking an AA Pre Purchase Inspection online means that you agree to these.
+Please read the following terms carefully - booking an AA Pre Purchase Inspection online means that you have read, understood and agree to these.

-The AA Vehicle Inspection is based on the external examination of components.
+The AA Pre Purchase Inspection is based on an external examination of components.
 Due to the time and cost involved, it is not feasible for us to dismantle component assemblies to measure internal parts.
 These are evaluated by such factors as noise, operation and performance on the road.

-As part of the AA Vehicle Inspection, a limited road test will be performed up to 50kmph unless otherwise stated in the report.
+As part of the AA Pre Purchase Inspection, a limited road test will be performed up to 50kmph unless otherwise stated in the report.
 The road test will only be undertaken if the vehicle is in roadworthy condition and conforms to all legal requirements.